willimore/gh-actions-course/README.md

-Respository containing all example and notes for the Github Actions course
+Respository containing all example and notes for the Github Actions course.
+This has been edited.